 - search: zero-result rate, query reformulation rate.

-6.2 Human-in-the-loop sampling
+6.2 Human-in-the-loop sampling (monitoring + labeling stream)

-- high-confidence sample (to catch overconfidence failures),
+- high-confidence sample (catch overconfidence failures),

-- uncertainty sample (to find decision boundaries),
+- uncertainty sample (boundary cases),

-- slice-based sample (countries, devices, new product categories).
+- slice-based sample (countries/devices/new categories).

-6.3 Shadow evaluations and delayed-label backfills
+6.3 Shadow evaluation and delayed-label backfills

 7. Alerting that leads to action (not noise)